castorini/tct_colbert/README.md

 ```

 ### TCT-ColBERT Corpus and Query Embedding Output
 To output corpus embedding (with 16 bit), we set default eval_batch_size to 40 and num_tpu_cores to 8.
 Since the MARCO passage corpus contains 8841823 passages so we split the passages into two tf recrod files, msmarco0.tf (8841800 passages) and msmarco1.tf (23 passages) and then output them saperatley.
+It takes within one hour.
 ```shell=bash
 #Output Corpus embeddings
 python train/main.py --use_tpu=True \